 The goal of treatment is to help improve symptoms.
 Taking antibiotics to treat this condition is controversial.

 Some doctors don’t give antibiotics because the condition may be chronic and not caused by an active infection.
 Some doctors will prescribe antibiotics, thinking it could help treat an infection that may not be easily identified.

 Other common treatments include:

-anti-inflammatory drugs to reduce pain and swelling
+- prescription pain medication or nonsteroidal anti-inflammatory drugs to reduce pain and swelling

-Alternative and natural remedies may relieve certain
+Alternative and natural remedies that may reduce ongoing pain include: